SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

   little time -- generation for these Alerts is triggered by a job every few minutes.

-- Then, filter for your user ETDADMIN## in the Trigger Value 1 or 2 fields, and press "go".
-Mark some Alerts you find relevant (or all), and in the bottom right corner, click on "Create Investigation".
+- Skip this step and follow small deviation mentioned below "Then, filter for your user ETDADMIN## in the Trigger Value 1 or 2 fields, and press "go".
+Mark some Alerts you find relevant (or all), and in the bottom right corner, click on "Create Investigation"".

 **Small Deviation Begin: Automated Recommendations**